fhildeb/validator-income-reporter/README.md

 ## Features

 - 🪙 Collects daily income data from an ETH1 address for any given year
-- 💸 Calculates FIAT income based on daily historical coin prices
+- 💸 Calculates FIAT revenue based on daily historical coin prices
 - 📊 Exports collected metrics into a CSV file
-- 📄 Generates a detailed PDF with 13 pages for yearly income reports
+- 📄 Generates a detailed PDF with 13 pages with metrics and metadata
 - 🔧 Blockchain, Coin, and FIAT currency can be freely configured

 ## Metrics

-- 💰 Daily positive coin deltas from withdrawal listings and miner records
+- 💰 Daily balance increases from withdrawal listings and miner records
-- 💯 Validator reward counter for withdrawal listings and block records
+- 💯 Validator reward counter for withdrawal listings and miner records
-- 📈 Historical median prices for daily earned income
+- 📈 Historical median prices for daily revenue insights
 - 🧾 Daily, monthly, and yearly income in crypto and FIAT

 ## Costs

-The income reporting tool uses the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/).
+The income reporter uses the [CoinMarketCap API](https://coinmarketcap.com/api/documentation/v1/).
 To fetch historical price data, you will need to create a [CoinMarketCap Developer Account](https://coinmarketcap.com/api/pricing) and subscribe to either the _Hobbyist_, _Startup_, or _Standard_ pricing model to retrieve historical data.

 You will usually get a 100% discount for the first month after signing up, meaning you can generate your reports and switch back to the _free Basic Plan_ after that.